 If you’re not sure which method to use, it’s a good idea to keep all of your receipts and work with an accountant to calculate which method provides the biggest deduction at year end.
 On the other hand, if you’re sure that your expenses won’t significantly exceed the standard meal allowance, then you can avoid the work of calculating individual expenses and just take the standard deduction.

-The only important thing to keep in mind is that you can only use one method for an entire fiscal year—so no picking and choosing based on meal.
+The only important thing to keep in mind is that you can only use one method for an entire fiscal year—so no picking and choosing based on the meal.